 - Don’t compare.
 Children potty train at their own rate, and while it’s natural to wonder why your son is taking longer to potty train than his older brother did, it won’t help to mention it.

 Above all, consider this a family undertaking!
 It’s important for your toddler to feel supported and encouraged as she works toward this milestone.
-We have other articles that help you through potty training:
+Check out The Reading Room for other helpful articles, including: